SelectCode/apply/docs/pages/challenges/micro/backend/nestjs.md

 - A `README.md` file explains how to install any necessary dependencies, how to run your application, and how to run your tests.

+## Evaluation Criteria 🪄

+We will evaluate your work based on the following:

+- **Functional quality**: How well the functional requirements are fulfilled.
+- **Code quality**: We're looking for clean, readable, and well-structured code.
+- **Test quality**: We're looking for well-structured and meaningful tests - so that the relevant cases are covered.
+- **Documentation quality**: We're looking for a well-structured `README.md` file that contains all necessary information as well as well-documented code.

+Best of luck with the challenge!
+We're excited to see your creative solutions. 🚀

 Good luck - and have fun! 🚀